 “Critical drainage corridor” or “area” means an area that has been determined (by the Port Townsend department of public works) to require more restrictive regulation than city-wide standards afford, to mitigate flooding, drainage, erosion or sedimentation problems that have resulted or may result from the cumulative impacts of development and urbanization.

 “Critical facility” means a facility for which even a slight chance of damage because of an incident occurring within a hazard area would be too great.
 Critical facilities include, but are not limited to, schools, hospitals, police, fire and emergency response installations which produce, use or store hazardous materials or hazardous waste.
+A Critical facility may be a high risk use regulated in aquifer recharge areas, but not all high risk uses are critical facilities.

 “Critical habitat” means areas associated with endangered, threatened or priority species as defined by the State Department of Fish and Wildlife.
 Such habitat areas are documented with reference to lists, categories, and definitions of species promulgated by the Washington State Department of Fish and Wildlife or by regulations adopted currently or thereafter by the U.S. Fish and Wildlife Service.